![]() |

 Note: The default spacing of 8 pixels can be covered by brushes larger than 8 pixels.

 Airbrush paints using the airbrush tool along the path defined by any tool affected by the Spacing requester.
-The number '16' sets the number of airbrush sprays to be applied at each pixel along the path.
-We recommend lowering it to 6 to 8 to better understand the effect.
+The number '16' by default sets the number of airbrush sprays to be applied at each pixel along the path.
+We recommend lowering it to 1 to 8 to better understand the effect.
 This creates a fuzzy line or shape.
 You can use this feature with the painting modes from the Mode menu to create interesting effects.
 For example, using Smooth, Smear, Tint or Cycle with the Airbrush spacing can create interesting textured effects.

 Default operation.
 Brush paints continuously without spacing.